 Mr. FERREIRA: When the matter was first brought up this Council was not treated to the frankness and candour we now have today.
-What concerns me most of all is that a vote was taken on the matter, and the Council felt so strongly about it that I think it was the only case in which a vote was lost by Government.
+What concerns me most of all is that a vote was taken on the matter, and the Council felt so strongly about it that I th'nk it was the only case in which a vote was lost by Government.
 In spite of that

-Mr. EDUN: I consider this motion to be a happy culmination of an unbappy episode in the relationship between the Executive and the Legislative Council, and I think Members ought to support it so that we might reach finality and get about the business of the Council.
-I have spoken perhaps more than any other Member on this matter, and I gave the indication that I was second to none in guarding the privileges and rights of Members of this Council, but I am going to vote for this motion in the hope of bringing about a spirit of conciliation between the Executive and the Legislative Council.
+Mr. EDUN: I consider this motion to be a happy culmination of an unhappy episode in the relationship between the Executive and the Legislative & Council, and I think Members ought to support it so that we might reach finality and get about the business of the Council, I have spoken perhaps more than any other Member on this matter, and I gave the indication that I was second to none in guarding the privileges and rights of Members of this Council, but I am going to vote for this motion in the hope of bringing about a spirit of conciliation between the Executive and the Legislative Council.
 I am not going to allow myself to be dragged into the battle between the rival contractors.
 That is not what I stand for here.
-What I am concerned about is the spirit in which we take these things, and when you spoke on the matter, sir. although you considered that the Attorney-General was right in his legal ecuclusion, you thought it right to come back to this Council so that the Council alone should exercise the privilege of honouring this contract.
-That in itself is a gesture which every Member ought to accept, in the hope of securing more and more power by consent of Administrators of Your Excellency's type.
+What I am concerned about is the spirit in which we take these things, and when you spoke on the matter, sir, although you considered that the Attorney-General was right in his legal conclusion, you thought it right to come back to this Council so that the Council alone should exercise the privilege of honouring this contract.
+That in itself is a gesture which every Member ought to accept, in the hope of securing more and more power by consent of Administrators of Your Excellency's of this Government.
+As Members of the Legislature we should not put obstacles in the way of Government.

-I have my own views about the legal opinion expressed by the Attorney-General.
-I know a little about constitutional procedure, and I think I am entitled to my own view.
-I think this is the right action in this case, and I do not see why we should quibble over it, especially when it entails the honouring of an obligation on the part of this Government.
-As Members of the Legislature we should not putobstacles in the way of Government.
 Having heard the Colonial Secretary myself pleading for conciliation here, I have not the heart to say "No" and to argue about a matter of this sort.
-I think we should forget everything now and begin a new order by common consent of Members of the Government and the Legislative Council, Sooner or when the new Legislature is constituted, we will have the opportunity to order this Council as we think fit, Members will have the right to have a standing opposition against all inroads on the rights and privileges of this Council.
+I think we should forget everything now and begin a new order by common consent of Members of the Government and the Legislative Council.
+Sooner or later, when the new Legislature is constituted, we will have the opportunity to order this Council as we think fit, and Members will have the right to have a standing opposition against all inroads on the rights and privileges of this Council.
 That will be the time, and it will be a question of organization among public men.
 I personally do not see any indication of that sort yet.
 In any case I consider it my duty to vote for this motion, feeling that I will be discharging a duty so that the work of this Council might go on, especially in view of the explanation given by the Colonial Secretary and by Your Excellency this afternoon.
 I feel that this episode should be ended, and that we should be guided by this experience in the future.
 With those remarks I support the motion.